 “I was stunned to learn that I had been sued because I provide the opportunity for chaplains from all faith traditions to offer an invocation.
 I thought the Attorney General’s opinion settled this issue,” said Judge Mack.

 Soon after the filing of the lawsuit, the plaintiffs acknowledged that they only wanted to challenge Judge Mack in his official capacity as a Justice of the Peace for Montgomery County.
-At a hearing in early 2018, a federal judge agreed with the plaintiff’s request, dismissing Judge Mack from the suit in his personal capacity, but allowing the challenge against Montgomery County to continue for now.
-First Liberty will continue to monitor the case and assist the County if necessary.
+A federal judge agreed with the plaintiff’s request, dismissing Judge Mack from the suit in his personal capacity, but allowing the challenge against Montgomery County to continue for now.
+First Liberty and attorneys with Gibson, Dunn, & Crutcher, LLP filed a friend-of-the-court brief once again defending the practice of opening court sessions with an invocation.

 Contact: Lacey McNiel, firstname.lastname@example.org